 Honor your love of gardening by making your favorite blooms part of your porch swing design.
 Better Homes & Gardens offers a stunning example of how a trellis structure supporting the swing can make this relaxing furnishing a welcomed addition to any garden.

 If you’d like to flex your more advanced wood-working skills, a Cape Cod glider chair makes a great project to tackle.
 With a little hard work, this durably crafted chair will be one that decorates the outside of your home for many years to come.
 One of the best parts is that this chair is mobile, making it easy to move seasonally.

 If you love the idea of a free-standing glider, these plans are ideal for you.
 A glider bench provides plenty of space for two people to sit and relax, enjoying a favorite beverage at the end of the day.
 The classic design of the bench makes it a great addition to any style of home, making it one that you can take with you if you ever move.

 Up to four people can sit and visit after a long day when you build a four-seater canopied glider for your space.
 The integrated table provides a great place to serve up a few snacks or a delicious grilled meal.
 Benches facing toward one another help to promote conversation for an intimate family catch-up.

 Coordinate Your Glider with Your Deck

 Whether you are adding a swing or glider to an existing deck or making it part of a brand new deck design, coordinating the sitting area to match the surrounding deck is a great way to make it look as though it has always belonged there.
-Consider making the glider or swing out of the same materials you use for your deck or railings.
-Paint or stain the furniture to match or choose a contrasting color to make it stand out from the surroundings.
+Paint or stain the furniture to match a composite plank deck.
+Or you can choose a contrasting color to make furniture stand out from the surroundings.

 Whether you’re an intermediate or experienced woodworker, there are glider and swing plans sure to become a fun hands-on project.
 After completing your build, make sure to paint, stain, and finish the piece in a way that holds up to the elements.